Magnus Haug Wanberg

 Magnus Haug Wanberg is a Norwegian entrepreneur and founder of reMarkable, a company specializing in digital paper technology.
 Wanberg served as CEO of reMarkable for nearly a decade before stepping down in December 2022.
-He currently serves as the Executive Chairman of the company's board.

 Education

 In 2011, Wanberg received a Master of Science in Industrial Economics and Technology Management from the Norwegian University of Science and Technology (NTNU).
 At NTNU, he spent a year as a Fulbright Fellow at the Harvard Business School and attended classes at the Massachusetts Institute of Technology (MIT).

 Career

 After graduating from NTNU, Magnus worked for a year as an associate at the Boston Consulting Group.

 In 2013, Wanberg founded reMarkable.
 Magnus Wanberg was inspired to create reMarkable after realizing that while paper improved his focus and thinking, it lacked the flexibility of digital tools, leading him to develop a paper-like tablet that merges the best of both worlds.